DavidHe1127/Mr.He_HandBook/Cloud,Tooling/ec2_ebs.md

 - A typical convention is to create an IAM Role and an Instance Profile of the same name for clarity.
 - An EC2 Instance cannot be assigned a Role directly, but it can be assigned an Instance Profile which contains a Role.
 - The benefits of using an Instance Profile is that you don't need to manage an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 Your application no longer needs to worry about how to securely store and access that information.

+### Instance metadata

+The instance metadata service does not require internet access. `169.254.0.0/16` is a reserved ip block and it is used for local, internal communication.

 ### Best Practice